music-encoding/music-encoding.github.io/_posts/2021-05-28-mec2021-registration.md

 Head to the conference webpage for registering and accessing information about the program, travel and accommodation.

-Please note that early bird registration ends on 14 April.
+Please note that early bird registration ends on 14 June.
 We look forward to seeing you at the conference!

 For more information please visit <a href="https://music-encoding.org/conference/2021/">https://music-encoding.org/conference/2021/</a>